digital-land/technical-documentation/docs/data-operations-manual/Reference/Performance-db-tables-construction.md

 ### 4. Table: [provision_summary](https://datasette.planning.data.gov.uk/performance/provision_summary)

-**Purpose**: To summarize provision metrics across organizations and datasets, counting various types of issues and endpoints.
+**Purpose**: This table provides an overview of the provision metrics for each dataset associated with an organization, by tracking the number of active and error-prone endpoints and counting various types of issues(error, warning & notice) and endpoints.

 **Base Tables**:
-    - `provision`: Contains information about datasets sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
+    - `provision`: Contains information about datasets provisioned for a particular Organisation which include organisations, cohorts, and datasets sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
     - `organisation`: Contains the names and details of organizations sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
     - `issue`: Contains records of issues related to resources sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
     - `resource`: Holds information about the resources linked to the endpoints sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
     - `issue_type`: Defines types of issues sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
     - `column_field`:  This is a mapping table that connects specific columns from an endpoint to their corresponding fields sourced according to the dataset's specification e.g UID -> reference, sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
     - `endpoint`: Contains information about endpoints sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
-    - `source`: Provides a link between endpoints and organizations sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
+    - `source`: Provides centralized metadata for datasets across different organisations, sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
-    - `log`: Contains logs related to endpoint performance sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
+    - `log`: Contains logs related to endpoint, sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
     - `reporting_historic_endpoints`: To store historical data on endpoints sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).

 **Columns**: